This is a pretty limiting definition, which is too bad. It makes it tougher to use those themes at low levels.

 Move as butterfly Int 6 Mor -

-Breed - On a hit, a dendricule creates a new dendricule with HP equal to the damage dealt.
+Breed - When a dendricule hits you, it creates a new dendricule with HP equal to the damage dealt.
 This ability works on any creature with a fleshy body.

 If no other prey is available, dendricules will eat each other, eventually producing a mass of 1 HP dendricules.
 Then they will reform the "tree", and wait.
 They can wait a very long time.